Allen Institute for Brain Science

 The Allen Institute for Brain Science is a division of the Allen Institute, based in Seattle, Washington, that focuses on bioscience research.
 Founded in 2003, it is dedicated to accelerating the understanding of how the human brain works.
 With the intent of catalyzing brain research in different areas, the Allen Institute provides free data and tools to scientists.

 Started with $100 million in seed money from Microsoft co-founder and philanthropist Paul Allen in 2003, the institute tackles projects at the leading edge of science—far-reaching projects at the intersection of biology and technology.
 The resulting data create free, publicly available resources that fuel discovery for countless researchers.
-Hongkui Zeng is the director of the institute.
+Hongkui Zeng is the current director of the institute.

 History and funding

 The Allen Institute for Brain Science is a scientific division of the Allen Institute, a nonprofit research organization that also includes the Allen Institute for Cell Science, launched in 2014.
 The Paul G. Allen Frontiers Group was launched in 2016 while the Allen Institute for Immunology was launched in 2018.
 All four divisions of the Allen Institute are housed in the same building in Seattle's South Lake Union neighborhood.
 The institute employs a business model that combines the operational agility and accountability of a for-profit enterprise with the founding vision to take on ambitious projects in neuroscience.

 In 2012, the institute received an additional pledge of $300 million from Paul Allen, bringing his total commitment to $500 million.